mciotola/carnot_refrigerator/README.md

 --------------------

-  You can adjust the temperatures of the thermal reservoirs as well as the heat energy flow rate from the warmer reservoir.
+  You can adjust the temperatures of the thermal reservoirs as well as the heat energy flow rate from the cooler reservoir.
 To do so, change the parameters in the "# Initialize simulation parameters" section of the source code.
 You will need a text editor for this.